yj1910/Create-Certificate-using-DS-and-CA-in-fedora/README.md

       PKCS10Client: PKCB#10 request keyID written into testuser.csr.keyID
     ````
    ** Note: To check the both testuser.csr and keyid file iuse less command**

 - To review the certificate request:
-   (note: review part is not tested properly because getting sslexception error.
-Trying to resolve the error but not able to resolve due to lack of time.)
+   **(note: certificate review and approval part is not tested properly because getting sslexception error.
+Trying to resolve the error but not able to resolve due to lack of time.)**
    ````bash
    $ pki Yashjain@123 ca-cert-request-review 0×c --file testuser.csr
    or